-It is recommended to have a 6 months scaling and polishing done.
-This is also dependent on individual patient’s oral health condition.
+It is recommended to arrange for a routine Scaling and Polishing once every 6 months.
+This is also dependent on the individual patient’s oral health condition.
 For patients with advanced gum disease, surgical root planing (SRP) might be needed.

-- Avoid rinsing the mouth too often as that may encourage bleeding from the gums
+- It is advisable to avoid rinsing the mouth too often as that may encourage more bleeding from the gums

 - You can continue to brush or floss your teeth as normal.